getkirby-v2/plugins/README.md

 ## Report a plugin

-If the plugin is **broken**, **is malware** or **already exists** in the repo somewhere else, add a comment in the plugin issue.
-If others agree, we can set a red label on it.
+If the plugin is **broken**, is **malware** or is **duplicate** (already exists in the plugin list), add a comment in the plugin issue.
+If others agree, we can label it.
 Don't close the issue!

 ## Future ideas

 - A website built with [Github API](https://developer.github.com/v3/issues/) to make the plugins more visually appealing.

 ## Responsibility